different formats, space, graphs, charts, diagrams, maps and plans.

 - Replace words with symbols or initials

-- Look at your pages.
+- Look at your pages and see any patterns.

 To perform well in any test, assignment or examination:

 - Recall the pictures made by your pages